soda-arcade/smash-soda/README.md

 This is a modification of <a href="https://github.com/FlavioFS/">ParsecSoda</a>, a tool developed by <a href="https://github.com/FlavioFS/">FlavioFS</a> for improving the hosting experience on Parsec Arcade.
 It builds upon modifications made by user <a href="https://github.com/v6ooo/">v6000</a>.

-The aim of this project is to add additional useful features, with a focus on those who wish to host Super Smash Bros Ultimate.
+The aim of this project is to make it easier for people to host public rooms with Parsec, with lots of new features and moderation tools.
+It also uses an unofficial alternative to the now discontinued Parsec Arcade, called [Soda Arcade](https://soda-arcade.com).

 This is an experimental version of Parsec Soda...expect bugs!
 Help development by reporting <a href="https://github.com/MickeyUK/SmashSoda/issues">issues</a> and contributing to the <a href="https://github.com/MickeyUK/SmashSoda/discussions">Discussions</a>!